esp8266/Arduino/readme.txt

 * Placing function prototypes after #include's and #define's.
 * No longer moving #include statements to the top of the sketch.
 * Including a working version of the Firmata firmware.
+* Can now drag .pde files onto the Arduino dock icon.
 * New script for downloading the reference from Tom Pollard.
 Thanks Tom!
 * Miscellaneous Mac OS X and other patches from Wim Lewis.
 Thanks Wim!